arnoldNuvisto/Zero2WP/README.md

 Unlike most other build scripts, Zero2WP lets you work on multiple projects simultaneously from a single workbench.
 For each project, you can:

 - Install the latest version of WordPress
-- Clone the latest version of Underscores
+- Clone a recent version of '_s'
 - Optionally integrate Bootstrap3 w/Less
 - CSS: compile Sass/Less, lint errors, autoprefix, write sourcemaps, minify, and correct line-endings
 - JS: lint errors, order, concatenate, uglify, and correct line-endings
 - Compress PNG, JPEG, GIF & SVG images
 - Instantly update browsers on changes in project files
 - ... more in the works (a11y, i18n/l10n, RTL, custom templates, etc.)

+Note that Zero2WP uses a stable fork of '_s' that was last updated on Feb 4, 2018.

 ## 1. Install Zero2WP